Why Recurring Revenue makes more Cents

 Service Plans or Retainers

-Paid membership sites typically work on a monthly fee, but you can also offer an annual membership at a discounted rate or offer to unlock content on a one-time fee basis, and just host your premium content inside a member only area (ooooh VIP!)
+Paid membership sites typically work on a monthly fee but, you can also offer an annual membership at a discounted rate or offer to unlock content on a one-time fee basis.
+Just host your premium content inside a member only area (ooooh VIP!).
 Paid memberships also tend to keep out people who aren’t genuinely interested in the product you’re offering, which means that you have better odds of maintaining a quality community.
-Obviously, the key benefit of paid membership sites is that you aren’t limited on how many memberships you have to physically maintain.
-However, in order to retain your memberships, you have to make sure you are constantly providing content that is valuable to them.
+The key benefit of paid membership sites is that you aren’t limited on how many memberships you have to maintain physically.
+However, to retain your memberships, you have to make sure you are continually providing content that is valuable to them.
 It may be easy to get people to sign up, but KEEPING them signed up is where hard work pays off.

 It's all the rage right now!
-I mean, who hasn’t heard of Birch Box, Bark Box, Dollar Shave Club or Graze? (if you haven’t, lets get you out from under that rock.)
-The product sampling model they’re built on is arguably the hottest trend in ecommerce right now; they deliver cool new stuff to subscribers to test before they decide to invest in a “family size” option and they deliver revenue to your company at relatively low costs.
-Because the products that are placed in these boxes are typically from 3rd party vendors, 9 out of 10 times you can receive co-op, or generous discounts.
+I mean, who hasn’t heard of Birch Box, Bark Box, Dollar Shave Club or Graze? (if you haven’t, let's get you out from under that rock.)
+The product sampling model they’re built on is arguably the hottest trend in e-commerce right now; they deliver cool new stuff to subscribers to test before they decide to invest in a “family size” option and they provide revenue to your company at relatively low costs.
+Because the products that are placed in these boxes are typically from 3rd party vendors, 9 out of 10 times, you can receive co-op or generous discounts.
 You are essentially promoting their business as well, so it’s a win-win for everyone.

-Lets talk B2B here…Affiliate sales are essentially referral bonuses that recur every month as long as the customer stays a subscriber.
-As an affiliate you can direct your customers or network towards the products that make your own business run more efficiently.
-They’ll appreciate hearing from someone they trust and are more likely to invest in these same products or software to make their own business run more efficiently too.
-Take Constant Contact for instance, a wonderful email marketing platform.
-If you are an agency like us, and are constantly setting up businesses for success with different marketing platforms, you can become an affiliate and get paid for every business you set up using their services.
+Let's talk B2B here…Affiliate sales are essentially referral bonuses that recur every month as long as the customer stays a subscriber.
+As an affiliate, you can direct your customers or network towards the products that make your business run more efficiently.
+They’ll appreciate hearing from someone they trust and are more likely to invest in these same products or software to make their business run more efficiently too.
+Take Constant Contact, for instance, a wonderful email marketing platform.
+If you are an agency like us and are continually setting up businesses for success with different marketing platforms, you can become an affiliate and get paid for every company you set up using their services.
 Just make sure you are being honest about the products you are referring, don’t get greedy and only refer products you can make a quick buck off of, it's not a good look and will be detrimental to your reputation.

 Now that you have ideas to create recurring revenue streams, how do you implement them?
 Start with the right values!
 All of these ideas are providing something of value to your customer that increases the quality of your business.
 How you treat your customers is a direct reflection of the type of business you’re running.
 Remember the goal is to help your customers, not just find a way to increase your income and get regular paydays.
-Whatever method you use, focus on giving customers better service and support because after all, a happy customer, is a repeat customer and you’re biggest referral source.
+Whatever method you use, focus on giving cus